Nem-mod/springs-test-task/Readme.md

 %pip install llama-index-vector-stores-chroma
 ```
 - Run main.py
-- When everything is build simply write your question in terminal
+- When everything is build, simply write your question in terminal

 ### Time spend on task 1 hour 20 minutes